komkovla/Blender-Top-ortho-X-forward-view/readme.md

 ## Credits

-This addon was created by [Your Name] and is available under the MIT license.
+This addon was created by Komkov Vladislav and Komkov Valentin and is available under the MIT license.
 If you find any issues or have any suggestions, please feel free to [create an issue](https://github.com/your_username/top-ortho-x-forward-view-addon/issues/new) on the repository.
 Thank you for using Top Ortho X-Forward View!